cfpb/regulations-parser/README.md

 $ sphinx-apidoc -F -o docs regparser/
 ```

 ##  Running Tests

+As the parser is a complex beast, it has several hundred unit tests to help
-To run the unit tests, make sure you have added all of the testing
+catch regressions.
+To run those tests, make sure you have first added all of
-requirements:
+the testing requirements:

 ```bash
 $ pip install -r requirements_test.txt